richard1986/blog_richard/README.md

 #### Database creation

-configure the file database.yml and then execute the follows command lines
+configure the database.yml file and then execute the follows command lines, it will shown below:

 ```sh
 rake db:create